matthiasprobst/ontology-utils/docs/userguide/namespacelib.rst

 Some namespaces may be incomplete due to vocabularies with names that are reserved words in Python.
 E.g. the ontology `schema.org` contains "yield" and "True", which are reserved words in Python.
-This means that the following code will raise an AttributeError:
+This means that the following code will raise an `AttributeError`:

 .. code-block:: python